MicrosoftEdge/magic-mirror-demo/README.md

 ## Contributing

-For guidelines on contributing to this project, please refer to [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md).
+For guidelines on contributing to this project, please refer to the [contributing section](.github/CONTRIBUTING.md).

 ##Run Locally

-To run the project locally, please see [.github/RUNLOCALLY.md](.github/RUNLOCALLY.md).
+To run the project locally, please see the [run locally section](.github/RUNLOCALLY.md).

 ## Credits